RocketChat/Rocket.Chat.RaspberryPi/README.md

 * Perform `sudo snap install rocketchat-server`.
 This will take a couple of mintues.
 Wait about 2 minutes after everything has completed.
 * Then, access `http://<server ip>:3000` to access your Rocket.Chat server!
 Create the first user, which will become the server's adminsitrator.
 Have fun!

+#### Put your chat server on the Internet for global access

+With your Rocket.Chat server up and running, start another shell - typically (Ctrl-Alt-F2) or (Ctl-Alt-F3).

+Login, download and start ngrok (see ngrok.com if you need more information):

+curl  https://dl.ngrok.com/ngrok_2.0.19_linux_arm.zip -o ngrok.zip
+unzip ngrok.zip
+cd ngrok
+./ngrok http 3000
+Now follow the instruction and give the ngrok link to your friends and family anywhere in the world.

+They can access your server via the ngrok link.

+#### Enable https://  support for your domain name

+If you have a registered domain name and a static IP address for your Pi, you can expose your server on the Internet with automatic SSL support.
+See this for instructions on caddy (reverse proxy that is included in the installation snap)  configuration:  https://rocket.chat/docs/installation/manual-installation/ubuntu/snaps/autossl

+HINT: if you want to use the voice and video chat features, make sure you give them the link starting with https://

 Make sure you are using a **Pi 3 (or Pi 2)** with these instructions.

 Pi Zero,  Pi Model B, Pi Model B+,  or even Pi Model A can all run Rocket.Chat;  but have  different CPU, memory configurations and instruction sets  that may  require some additional work - see [FAQ](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/wiki/Frequently-Asked-Questions) to work with these Pi s.